FlineDev/FreemiumKit/Sources/FreemiumKit/FreemiumKit.docc/FreemiumKit.md

 ![Feature Image 2](path/to/feature-image2.png)

 ### Native Experience
-- **Full Apple Platform Support:** Seamlessly integrate with iOS, macOS, watchOS, visionOS, and tvOS.
+- **Full Apple Platforms Support:** Seamlessly integrate the SDK with iOS, macOS, visionOS, and tvOS.
-- **Simplified Usage:** Our native-first approach ensures an easy and efficient setup process, allowing you to focus on building your app.
+- **Simplified Usage:** The native-first approach ensures an easy and efficient setup process, allowing you to focus on building your app.
-- **Privacy by Design:** Our SDK avoids sending personal user data to any servers.
+- **Privacy by Design:** The SDK avoids sending personal user data to any servers.
 And we don't keep your purchase data on our servers.

 ![Feature Image 3](path/to/feature-image3.png)